21centuryweather/21st-Century-Weather-Software-Wiki/gadi/project-template.md

     return x + y
 ```

-This way, you can easily understand what the function does and how to use it.
+With this structure you can easily understand what the function does and how to use it.
 Moving forward, you ever want to convert your collection of functions into a package, having docstrings will make it easier to create the documentation for your package.

 ````